Andromeda's tenuous veil: A likely Milky Way nebula projected toward M31: Observational data

-Using the observations of a standard star each night we performed flux calibration with the MEGARA pipeline.
+Using the observations of a standard star each night, we performed flux calibration with the MEGARA pipeline.
 The final product of the data reduction was therefore a flux-calibrated 2D spectrum with one row per fiber.
 The main science-ready output we extracted from it was a 1D spectrum obtained by taking the median of all rows.
 The only correction at this stage was to remove the sky fibers from the median to avoid mixing different regions of the nebula.
-We also explored the possibility of detecting variations of emission within each pointing, by dividing the field into 9 equal squares arranged in a 3x3 pattern, but found no significant changes.
 The final reduced spectra for all pointings in the first night and both VPHs are shown in Fig. \ref{fig:examspec}, focusing on the wavelength ranges of interest in this work.